 Aside from the electives commonly required in an associate's degree program, as a legal secretary student, you take courses that discuss office management, law terminology, keyboarding, business math and communication.
 Your coursework helps you develop your writing and critical thinking skills.
 Case analysis, workplace diversity and law practice management are also covered.
 You also take classes that give you an in-depth understanding of common law office software, including the Microsoft Office suite, Adobe InDesign and Web design programs.

 Do I Need Certification?

-While you don't need certification for employment as a legal secretary, the NALS's Accredited Legal Secretary Certification shows employers that you're ready for the job.
+While you don't need certification for employment as a legal secretary, the NALS's Accredited Legal Professional certification shows employers that you're ready for the job.
 The Professional Legal Secretary and Professional Paralegal designations can help you advance in your career.
-Legal Secretaries International, Inc. offers the Certified Legal Secretary Specialist credential for those who work in specialized areas, including criminal law, probate, civil litigation and intellectual property law.
+Legal Secretaries International, Inc. offers the Certified Legal Secretary Specialist credential for those who work in specialized areas, such as criminal law, probate, civil litigation and intellectual property law.
 Some certifications, especially advanced certifications, require you to have some work experience.